|You are here: Outreach → Scholarships → GCA Award in Desert Studies|

 Eligibility: Open to graduate or junior or senior undergraduate students studying in an accredited US college or university.

 To Apply: See www.dbg.org/education-programs/scholarships.
 Applications must be received by January 15.
 The recipient will be notified by March 31.
+Students must provide dates during which they will be available to intern.PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.

 Selection: Selection is by a panel appointed by the Desert Botanical Garden and is approved by the GCA Scholarship Committee.